ABOUT SEAWOLF KAYAK

 Expeditioner & Designer

-Kiliii Yüyan is an indigenous (Nanai) boat builder, adventurer & photographer with a passion for all things wild.
+Kiliii Yüyan is an indigenous (Nanai) boat builder & photographer with a passion for all things wild.
 He has guided survival expeditions by land and sea and paddled many regions of the world.

-Kiliii has spent a lot of time with traditional kayak-using communities of the North, learning the skills of building qajaqs and umiaqs.
-Now he designs skin-on-frame kayaks for the modern paddler and helps return the traditional knowledge of the kayak to its original communities.
+Kiliii has spent years with traditional kayak-using communities of the North, learning the skills of building qayaqs and umiaqs.
+Now he designs skin-on-frame kayaks for the modern paddler and helps return the kayak to its original communities and Native youth.

 As a photographer, Kiliii documents the stories of contemporary Native communities and the natural world.
 See his work at www.kiliii.com.